ImChong/Practice_LeetCode_C/README.md

 ## Code Structure

-- If the question has multiple solutions, the code structure will be as follows:
+- If the question can be solved by multiple methods, the problem code structure will be as follows:

 ```txt
 .